June-Skeeter/FinalProjects_GEOS270/docs/Ideas.md

 Possible Analysis to consider
 * Geocoding
 * Point in Polygon Analysis
-* Data Normalization
+* Data Normalization & Classification
-* Data classification

 ## Possible Locations for a Ski Resort

 Define a boundary region and download a DEM & other necessary data.
-You can use google earth engine to download a DEM as shown above.
-Some files from DataBc that might be helpful include [Old Growth Forests](https://catalogue.data.gov.bc.ca/dataset/old-growth-management-areas-legal-current#edc-pow) &  [Streams](https://catalogue.data.gov.bc.ca/dataset/freshwater-atlas-stream-network)
+You can use google earth engine to download a DEM and get some other files from DataBc that might be important to consider (eg. Old Growth Forests)

 Possible Analysis to consider
 * Slope, Aspect, & Reclassify